heavenly-13/heavenly-13/README.md

 - **Test Documentation**
   - Proficient in creating test cases and check-lists.
   - Able to prepare comprehensive bug reports and detailed session reports.
+-  **Bug Tracking**
+  - Logging, managing, and tracking bugs or issues encountered during software development and testing.
+-  **Project Progress Tracking**
+  - Tracking of project progress, milestones, and tasks assigned to team members.
+- **Design Changes Tracking**
+  - Tracking changes in design, collaboration among team members, and version control for assets.
 ### **Methodologies**
 - **Agile Methodologies**
   - Experienced in Agile methodologies, particularly Scrum and Kanban.